 Note: Fabric amounts are generous.
 Most pieces can be cut from scrap fabric.

 Skill Level: Easy

-What You Get: One 27 page sewing pattern that you digitally download as a PDF file so you can start your project immediately!
+What You Get: One 37 page and one 21 page sewing pattern that you digitally download as a PDF file so you can start your project immediately!
 The PDF sewing pattern provides digitally drawn step-by-step illustrated instructions and full size pattern pieces.
 A PDF reader is required to view and print the files (example: Adobe Reader or Preview for MAC).
 The download link is received immediately after the transaction is complete.
 Print copies are NOT available.

 Download, Print, Sew!

 *Creating a customer account will ensure that you have the ability to access your purchased (and free) files at any time.